kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 - All information contained in the non-`nil` subfield meets the requirements of that subfield.

 The requirements of the `ConfigMapRef` subfield are as follows:
-- `ConfigMapRef.Namespace` must be non-empty.
-- `ConfigMapRef.Name` or `ConfigMapRef.UID` must be non-empty.
+- Either `ConfigMapRef.UID` must be non-empty or both `ConfigMapRef.Namespace` and `ConfigMapRef.Name` must be non-empty.
+UIDs are globally unique across time and space, whereas names are only unique across space within a given namespace.
 - If both `ConfigMapRef.Name` and `ConfigMapRef.UID` are specified, they must refer to the same object.
 - The referent must exist.
 - The referent must be a `ConfigMap` object.
+- As noted above, the referent `ConfigMap`'s name must be of the form `([a-z\-.]*-){0,1}algo-[a-f0-9]+`, where `algo` is the name of one of the supported hash algorithms and `[a-f0-9]+` is the hexadecimal value of the hash.

 The Kubelet must have permission to read the namespace that contains the referenced `ConfigMap`.

 If the `spec.configSource` is empty, the Kubelet will use its `config-dir/init` configuration, or built-in defaults if `config-dir/init` is also absent.

-If the `spec.configSource` is invalid, the Kubelet will defer to its last-known-good configuration and report the non-existence via a `NodeCondition` in `Node.status.conditions` (described later in this proposal).
+If the `spec.configSource` is invalid, the Kubelet will defer to its last-known-good configuration and report the error via a `NodeCondition` in `Node.status.conditions` (described later in this proposal).

 If the `spec.configSource` is correct and using `ConfigMapRef`, the Kubelet downloads this `ConfigMap` to `config-dir`, storing each `Data` key's contents in a file as described above in the *Representing and Referencing Configuration* section.